-- A boyfriend shoves his girlfriend into a wall upon seeing her talking to a male friend. - An ex-girlfriend shames her female partner, threatening to out her as a lesbian if she doesn't give the ex another chance. - A learner refuses to wear a condom and forces his girlfriend to take hormonal birth control, even though it makes her ill, in order to prevent pregnancy. - Married employees are witnessed in the parking garage, with one partner slapping and scratching the other in the midst of an argument.
+- A boyfriend shoves his girlfriend into a wall upon seeing her talking to a malefriend. - An ex-girlfriend shames her female partner, threatening to out her as a lesbian if she doesn't give the ex another chance. - A learner refuses to wear a condom and forces his girlfriend to take hormonal birth control, even though it makes her ill, in order to prevent pregnancy. - Married employees are witnessed in the parking garage, with one partner slapping and scratching the other during an argument.